Want to visit Africa but are a bit worried about safety? Looking for the safest country in Africa to visit? Then this is it.

 Makgadikgadi Pans National Park

 The Makgadikgadi Pans are a vast salt flat desert that is almost literally like another planet.
-Sadly I didn’t make it there even though I really wanted to simply because of time and budget after having traveled across East Africa spending a lot on safaris.
+Sadly I didn’t make it there even though I really wanted to simply because of time and budget after having travelled across East Africa spending a lot on safaris.

 Kubu Island sits in the Makgadikgadi Pans and is one of the most beautiful places in Botswana.